ShivCharanSharma/Recursion_with_double_link_list/README.md

 	The tail recursive implementation means that the recursive call statement must be the last statement of the function.
 The gcd function made in 2b program is also tail recursive.
-The reason is that the recursive statement **return gcd(b, a%b);** is the last statement executed by the function and after that the function is executed again for the different values of a and b as calculated in the function.
+The reason is that the recursive statement **return gcd(b, a%b);** is the last statement executed by the function and after that the function is called again for the different values of a and b as calculated in the function.
 Thus, the implementation of gcd is tail recursive.

 For solution of 3rd question directory is :